 * Please note that the list is in no particular order as I personally believe there is no scale to measure success.
-These guys are examples of young people who dare to dream and dare to pursuit that dream.
-The list are created to inspire you, me and anyone who are willing to make a change, that it is possible to start young and achieve success sooner.
+These guys are examples of young people who dare to dream and dare to pursue that dream.
+The list is created to inspire you, me and anyone who is willing to make a change, that it is possible to start young and achieve success sooner.

 I hope this list has activated your best-self and motivated you to start taking actions now and achieve whatever you set your mind and heart to.